mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 # TDM - Parameters Handling

 ## TDM Task - Parameters Selection Method

-The Parameters selection method enables the user to process a subset of entities based on selected parameters.
+The Parameters selection method enables a user to process a subset of entities based on selected parameters.
 For example, copy ten business customers that belong to billing cycle 1 and located in NY.

-The available parameters of the task are the ones attached to the LUs of the task's [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md).
+The available parameters of the task are attached to the LUs of the task's [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md).
 The definition of parameters is set on the LU level.

 ## TDM Parameters Tables

-The [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) of the LUIs creates and updates the parameters table on the TDM DB.
-A separate parameters table is created on each LU.
+The [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) of the LUIs creates and updates the Parameters table in the TDM DB.
+A separate parameters table is created for each LU.
 The naming convention of the parameters tables is `<LU Name>_<params>`.

 The parameters tables are used for the following:

-- Get the list of available parameters per task.
+- Getting the list of available parameters per task.
-- Get the number of matching entities for the selected parameters of the task.
+- Getting the number of matching entities for the selected parameters of the task.
-- Create the entity list (entity inclusion) for the task if the task's selection method is based on parameters.
+- Creating the entity list (entity inclusion) for the task if the task's selection method is based on parameters.
-- Create the entity list (entity inclusion) for the task if the the user asks to have a random selection of entities.
-The entities are randomly selected from the parameters table of the task's root LU.
+- Creating the entity list (entity inclusion) for the task if a random selection of entities is used whereby the entities are randomly selected from the Parameters table in the task's root LU.

 ## TDM Parameters Implementation Guidelines